aavram93/Steam-Idle-Bot/[NodeJS] Steam Hour Idle/README.md

-# Steam Hour Idle Script
+# Steam Hour Idle Bot
 ________
 You just need to Edit the "Account.js"
 ________